1952 Pop Standards and Artists

 Walkin’ My Baby Back Home

-This song was originally written in 1930 by Roy Turk, lyrics, with music by Fred E. Ahlert and charted in 1931 at #8.
-Nat King Cole made a hit out of the song in 1951, 52 Johnny Ray also had a hit with the song.
-In 1953, the song would become the title of a film starring Donald O’Connor.
+Written in 1930 by Roy Turk (lyrics) and Fred E. Ahlert (music), Walkin’ My Baby Back Home charted in 1931.
+Nat King Cole popularized it with a hit version in 1951, and Johnny Ray followed with another successful rendition in 1952.
+In 1953, the song became the title of a movie starring Donald O’Connor.

 Top Artists and Songs of 1952